-University of York VSATs Course.
-This was a 1-week course, specialising in VSAT systems.
-It took place annually for many years from 1990, latterly under the auspices of York EMC Services.
-However, in recent years we have not run it as there has not been sufficient guaranteed demand.
-The format was specialist presentations given by practising experts from industry and acadaemia, and it was a 1-week course each March/April taking place at York, UK.
-If there is sufficient interest or demand, we could consider resurrecting this event at York.
-Please contact Tim Tozer.
+(University of York VSATs Course.
+This was a well-known 1-week course, specialising in VSAT systems, which took place at York annually for many years from 1990.
+However, in recent years we have not run it as there has not been sufficient guaranteed demand.)

-Shorter training courses have considerable value, and can be very cost-effective, although they do not accomplish as much as the longer ones above.
+Shorter training courses have considerable value, and can be very cost-effective, although they may not accomplish as much as the longer ones above.
 These most likely operate on demand as bespoke courses, and can be delivered at a customer's premises anywhere in the world.
 The content, level, and emphasis can be adapted as required.

-2- or 3- day courses can be delivered by the University of York (likely through York EMC Services), with Tim Tozer as presenter.
+Some 2- or 3- day courses can be delivered by the University of York (likely through York EMC Services), with Tim Tozer and/or others as presenter.
 Please enquire for details or to discuss requirements.
 Here is a sample 'menu' of topics on which such training could be based.

-Similar short courses can also be provided through Lever Technologies, based in Leeds UK.
+Similar short courses may also be provided through Lever Technologies, based in Leeds UK.
 From time to time they publish these as 'public schedule'; at the present time however, no specific dates are planned.